spack/localized-docs/README.md

 documentation.
 It implements the workflow described in the [Sphinx docs](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html).

-If you are reading this, you're likely interested in either:
+The instructions here describe how you can contribute by:

-1. Adding to an existing translation, or
+1. Adding to an existing translation, and
-2. Creating a translation of Spack in a new language.
+2. Creating a translation in a new language.

-See below for details on both of these.

 Prerequisites
 -------------------------------------

-To use this repository you'll need to do a couple things:

-1. Check out the `spack` submodule:
+1. First, init the `spack` submodule:

    ```console
    $ git clone https://github.com/spack/localized-docs